-Here's something I probably shouldn't put in writing: One day a couple of weeks ago, our tween daughter had a helluva cough and plowed through a whole bag of mentholated cough drops in one day.
+Here's something I probably shouldn't put in writing: One day several years ago, our tween daughter had a helluva cough and plowed through a whole bag of mentholated cough drops in one day.
 By that night she was MUCH more giggly than usual, especially for someone not feeling so well.
 "I think I'm high on cough drops!" she said, laughing and dancing around the kitchen.

 The next morning she slept really late, and when she woke up she asked for a big plate of eggs with peppers and onions and cheese and hot sauce.
 In other words, hangover food.

-- 1 tablespoon olive oil
+- 1 tablespoon (15 ml) olive oil

 - 1 red bell pepper, diced